QuanHeMa/food_Manage/README.md

 - **Purchase items: Users can add items to the shopping cart and complete the purchase process.

 - **Order management: Users can view historical order records and order details.

 ## Rules for Contributions

+1. **Requires: oracle database, tomcat10, jdk18

+2. **Download and unzip the project and run the browser.exe program

+## Rules for Contributions